 Four security and anti-terrorism stocks to consider buying offer huge potential for protecting people and producing growth for investors.

-The four security and anti-terrorism stocks to consider buying feature three companies that have their biggest opportunities in front of them, while the third is a technology giant that is forming partnerships in search of its next big breakthroughs.
+The four security and anti-terrorism stocks to consider buying feature three companies that have their biggest opportunities in front of them, while the fourth is a technology giant that is forming partnerships in search of its next big breakthroughs.
 The four security and anti-terrorism stocks, excluding a fifth company that still is privately held, are worth highlighting for investors who are willing to accept additional risk in a calculated move to achieve heightened returns.

 Each of the companies offers capabilities that are superior to what currently is widely available to protect schools, military bases, airports, stadiums, arenas, theaters and places of worship.
 On the 80th anniversary of the Dec.
 7 attack on Pearl Harbor in 1941, it serves as a fitting time to remember the loss of 2,403 American lives when bombs and bullets targeted them from the air and the sea.